bernhardAxonIvy/doc/source/engine-guide/configuration/notification/mail.rst

 Mail Notifications
 ------------------

-This channels provides the notifications via mail.
+This channel provides notifications via mail.
 If you enable this channel, you need also to:

 - :ref:`Configure the mail server <config-email>`.
-- Users who needs to be notified needs a mail address.
+- Users who shall be notified need a mail address.

 **Template**